bsmiller25/inspiro-slack-bot/README.md

 # InspiroBot Slackbot

 First of all, I should say that I am not affiliated with the wonderful InspiroBot (http://inspirobot.me/).
 But it picks me up when I'm feeling down and I want it to help my whole team.
-So this slackbot posts inspirational posters to my team's #inspiration channel once an hour.
+So this slackbot posts inspirational posters to my team's #inspiration channel once an hour on weekdays between 9am and 5pm.

 Prerequisites:
 - Python 2.7